 After the first Java Lava trip to Gunung Merapi in the early 1980s, many enthusiasts had relocated elsewhere.
-There was a strong desire to maintain friendships – we were all missing our climbs together.
+Rob Valkhoff recalls that there was a strong desire to maintain friendships – we were all missing our climbs together.
 Voices cried in the wilderness, “Help us, give us Java Lava in exile!”
 And that is how the Java Lava Exiles came into existence.

-Rob Valkhoff, who retired to Europe, look the lead in arranging annual meets typically in the last week of June each year.
 One of the first meets was at the Grand Canyon, a “reverse” climb starting at 2,000 m descending to the Colorado River at 400 m then back-up.
-Numerous trips followed: Austria, Italy, Slovenia, France, Corsica, Montenegro, Slovakia, Spain, Canary Islands and more.
-The Exiles adopted the Zimmerli doctrine, named after the Swiss Java Lavan, Rolf Zimmerli, that permits hikers to pass wind during hikes!
+Numerous trips followed: Austria, Italy, Slovenia, France, Corsica, Montenegro, Slovakia, Spain, Canary Islands, Madeira, and more.

 What is the difference between Java Lava (Indonesia) and Java Lava in Exile?
 Both have a complete absence of constitution, laws and by-laws and formal membership.
 They are just a group of like-minded individuals who enjoy mountains and invite others to join.
 The Exiles, like Java Lava, is no more than a mailing list.

 Java Lava Exile trips are usually announced early in each year so that you can make your annual plans and to reserve hotels that fill up quickly during the summer.